amicks/Speculator/README.md

 A GUI will be designed to make this more user friendly, for both argument selection and results of the prediction.

 ### API
 Speculator is available on PyPi as of 09/24/17.
-Run:
 ```
 pip3 install speculator
 ```